getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 Foo.prototype; // { }
 ```

-This object is often called "Foo's prototype", because we access it via an unfortunately-named property `Foo.prototype` property reference.
+This object is often called "Foo's prototype", because we access it via an unfortunately-named `Foo.prototype` property reference.
 However, that terminology is hopelessly destined to lead us into confusion, as we'll see shortly.
 Instead, I will call it "the object formerly known as Foo's prototype".
 Just kidding.
 How about: "object arbitrarily labeled 'Foo dot prototype'"?

 Whatever we call it, what exactly is this object?